Education empowers us to build vibrant communities

 The Northeast Regional Training Institute’s educational programs help children, youth, and adults to acquire skills, develop habits, and learn to be active participants in building vibrant communities.
 These efforts stem from the beliefs, espoused in the Writings of the Bahá'í Faith, that all of humanity is one, that every person can be a protagonist in creating a better world, and that the education of young people, particularly moral and spiritual education, is essential for developing our capacities to be of service to our communities.

 Below are some examples of how participants in the training institute contribute to the spiritual and material progress of their communities.
-There are over 500 groups — children’s classes, junior youth groups, study circles, and more — with over 2,000 participants led by volunteers in hundreds of localities in the region.
+There are over 500 groups — children’s classes, junior youth groups, study circles, and more — with over 2,000 participants in hundreds of localities in the region.
 Join us!

 Children’s Classes

-“Children are the most precious treasure a community can possess, for in them are the promise and guarantee of the future.” — The Universal House of Justice
+“Children are the most precious treasure a community can possess, for in them are the promise and guarantee of the future.”

-The Bahá'í community devotes considerable attention to this issue by offering a program for children.
-These classes, open to all children in a neighborhood, promote virtues and capabilities that help children grow up free from prejudice, recognizing the unity of humanity and appreciating everyone’s innate dignity and nobility.
-Bahá'u'lláh, the Founder of the Bahá'í Faith, calls us to consider one another as “the fruits of one tree, and the leaves of one branch.”
+Children’s classes offered by the training institute are open to all children in a neighborhood.
+The classes promote virtues and capabilities that help children grow up free from prejudice, recognizing the unity of humanity and appreciating everyone’s innate dignity and nobility.

 Junior Youth Groups

 “Man’s life has its springtime and is endowed with marvellous glory.
-The period of youth is characterized by strength and vigour and stands out as the choicest time in human life.” — ‘Abdu’l‑Bahá
+The period of youth is characterized by strength and vigour and stands out as the choicest time in human life.”

 Between the ages of twelve and fifteen, young people begin to leave childhood behind and develop and consolidate fundamental concepts about their identity and the role they will play in society.
-Not yet in the fullness of youth, individuals in this age range are sometimes referred to as “junior youth.”
+Not yet in the fullness of youth, individuals in this age range are sometimes referred to as junior youth.

-The Junior Youth Spiritual Empowerment Program (JYSEP) is founded on the idea that, to help these young people achieve their full potential, education must address both their intellectual and spiritual development.
+The Junior Youth Spiritual Empowerment Program is founded on the idea that, to help these young people achieve their full potential, education must address both their intellectual and spiritual development.
 Junior youth groups help young people develop their spiritual qualities, intellectual capacities, and potential to serve society.
-In groups, they are accompanied and motivated by an older youth mentor, referred to as an “animator,” to serve their neighbors, families, and friends, and to contribute to the well-being of the community.
+In groups, they are accompanied and motivated by an older youth mentor, referred to as an animator, to serve their neighbors, families, and friends, and to contribute to the well-being of the community.

 Junior youth groups are usually weekly sessions that incorporate workbooks that develop literacy and powers of expression through stories and activities, as well as community service projects, art, and friendship-building games and activities.